Seeed-Studio/sscma-example-vision-ai/docs/en/Vision_AI_Getting_Started_Guide.md

-# Edgelab For Vision AI Module
+# Edgelab Example For Vision AI Module
 This guide shows how to deploy your own tflite model to **Seeed Grove Vision AI Module**.

 ## How to build the firmware?